SteelCompendium/data-rules-md-dse/Abilities/Tactician/9th-Level Features/That One Is Mine.md

   - name: Effect
     effect: The target is marked by you.
   - roll: Power Roll + Might
-    t1: 8 + M damage
+    tier1: 8 + M damage
-    t2: 13 + M damage
+    tier2: 13 + M damage
-    t3: 17 + M damage
+    tier3: 17 + M damage
-  - effect: Until the end of the encounter or until you are dying, you can use a signature or heroic ability instead of a free strike against any target marked by you.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the encounter or until you are dying, you can use a signature or heroic ability instead of a free strike against any target marked by you.
 ```